 A class mismatch occurs when a ticket is issued in one class and the booking is in a different class.
-The class booked in your GDS must match the class shown on your customer’s ticket.
+The class in your customer’s booking must match the class shown on their ticket.

 What Happens if there is a Class Mismatch?

-When we detect a class mismatch, you will receive two SSR messages through your GDS to advise you to correct the error.
+If a class mismatch is detected, two SSR messages will be generated to your customer’s booking advising you to correct the error.

 |SSR Message||Description of SSR Message||Example|